stegiopast/wf-nanoribolyzer/README.md

 ### Extraction of 20 nucleotides before polyA tail
 ![Motif extraction](./figures/Motif_extraction.png)

 NanoRibolyzer performs an extraction of the last 20 nucleotides before a polyA tail.
 Each read is respectively investigated.
 Starting from the 3’ end of a trimmed read the polyA tail starting position is determined by finding the first triple adenine (AAA) pattern on the read.
 Starting from the determined point the algorithm iterates over the nucleotides towards the 5’end until less or equal 50% of the nucleotides are adenines (A).
 From that point the algorithm iterates towards the 3’end again, until the observed position of the iteration is an adenine and more or equal 90% of the nucleotides are adenines to define the end point of the polyA tail.
 The last 20 nucleotides from 5’ to 3’ end of the determined end point are extracted and stored in three ways.
 First the end sites are sorted in a txt format file including only the 20-nucleotide sequence, which can be used as direct input for motif [enrichment analysis tools](https://meme-suite.org/meme/tools/streme).
 Secondly, the reads are stored with their read ids and the 20-nucleotide sequence in fasta format.
-Thirdly, the reads are stored with their read ids, the 20-nucleotide sequence and the unchanged 3'end sequence for auality assessment in a second fasta file.
+Thirdly, the reads are stored with their read ids, the 20-nucleotide sequence and the unchanged 3'end sequence for quality assessment in a second fasta file.

 ## Outputs
 NanoRibolyzer provides files, tables and graphics in different subfolders.
 Here we describe all the outputs in detail to enable users the performance of downstream analysis.